ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - If `Exact` is used, a case-sensitive match is performed against each term in the dictionary.
 - If `IgnoreCase` is used, the match that is performed against each term in the dictionary is not case-sensitive.
-- If no flag is specified, the dictionary will match based on any flag that was specified when it was created.
-If no flag was specified during creation, it will match by using the `IgnoreCase` flag.
+- If no flag is specified, the dictionary matches based on any flag that was specified when it was created.
+If no flag was specified during creation, it matches by using the `IgnoreCase` flag.

 If any argument is `null`, the function returns `null`.

 Dictionaries are always evaluated on token boundaries.
-For example, if a dictionary consists of the term fish, there is no match in the text Let's go fishing!.
+For example, if a dictionary consists of the term fish, no match exists in the text Let's go fishing!.

 ### MatchesRegex

 The `MatchesRegex` function has a similar syntax to `ContainsRegex`.
-Unlike `ContainsRegex` function, the `MatchesRegex` function returns `TRUE` only if the entire text of the span, taken as a separate Java string, matches the regular expression.
+Unlike `ContainsRegex` function, the `MatchesRegex` function returns `TRUE` only if the entire text of the span, which is taken as a separate Java string, matches the regular expression.
 If any argument is `null`, the function returns `null`.
 The optional flags affect the matching behavior similar to flags used in Java regular expressions.

 ```
 MatchesRegex(/<regular expression>/, ['<flags>', ]<span>)